lgiancaUTH/preproc__cta_core/readme.md

 This can be directly used as input for the ML pipeline to segment acute hypoperfused area indicative of ischemic stroke core available here: https://glabapps.uth.edu/cta/ and described here:
 ``
-Giancardo L, Niktabe A, 7Ocasio L, Abdelkhaleq R, Salazar-Marioni S, Sheth SA.
+Giancardo L, Niktabe A, Ocasio L, Abdelkhaleq R, Salazar-Marioni S, Sheth SA.
 Segmentation of acute stroke infarct core using image-level labels on CT-angiography.
 NeuroImage: Clinical 2023;37:103362. https://doi.org/10.1016/j.nicl.2023.103362 .
 ``